BroadbandForum/usp/specification/extensions/iot/index.md

 The value can be changed either directly by a USP Set operation, or via the step commands.

-If the `StepUp()` command and/or the `StepDown()` command are implemented, the `StepValue` parameter has to be implemented, which indicates the amount of change triggered by a step command.
+If the `StepUp()` command and/or the `StepDown()` command are implemented, the `StepValue` Parameter has to be implemented, which indicates the amount of change triggered by a step command.
 If resulting value of a step command would exceed the defined range, the operation does not result in a failure - instead, the result is set to the range limit value.

 For example, if a temperature range is defined from 5.5 degC to 25 degC with a step value of 1 degC, a step down from 6 degC would result in 5.5 degC and not in 5 degC.